Skip to content

 python3 wrench_trackbar_publisher.py

 Once you have done this, you'll see a GUI that allows you to publish virtual forces and torques.
-Note that, as our robot has only 2 DoFs and the dynamics model considers only the 2D XY plane, only forces applied at the X and Y axes will have an effect on our robot.
-This GUI has two operation modes: The continuous mode and the instantaneuos mode.
+Note that, as our robot has only 2 DoFs and the dynamics model considers only the 2D XY plane, only forces applied along the X and Y axes will have an effect on our robot.
+This GUI has two operation modes: continuous mode and instantaneous mode.
 You can see how they work in this video:

 Launch the dynamics model and the gravity compensation controller and apply virtual forces.
 Your rqt_graph should then look like this: